-- C. Cat owners are required to vaccinate their pets for rabies. - D. Animals in vehicles. - (1) Owners/keepers may not leave their pets or other animals in a closed vehicle in a manner that will threaten the animal's health in terms of heat, cold, or ventilation. - (2) Owners/keepers shall be responsible for the safe transport of animals in moving vehicles for the protection of the animal and occupants of the vehicle.
+E.D.
+Animals in vehicles.

+- (1) Owners / guardians/keepers may not leave their pets or other animals in a closed vehicle in a manner that will threaten the animal's health in terms of heat, cold, or ventilation. - Owners/guardians/keepers shall be responsible for the safe transport of animals in moving vehicles for the protection of the animal and occupants of the vehicle.
 Animals may not be tethered in an open flatbed truck or pickup truck.
 Animals inside the vehicle should be properly restrained and not allowed to sit on the driver's side or on the driver.

-E. Nuisance.
+F.E.
+Nuisance.

-- (1) Owners/keepers are responsible for preventing their pets' nuisance behavior such as barking, howling, digging in other public or private property and other activities outlined in previous sections. - (2) Citations can be issued within a one-year period for multiple complaints from one or more household in close proximity to the animal's location. - F. Sale of animals on public property. - (1) It is unlawful for any person to display, sell, offer for sale, deliver, barter, auction, give away or transfer, upon any street, sidewalk, parking lot or other public place in the city of Stamford, dogs, cats, rabbits, fowl or their offspring. - (2) Animal welfare groups that display such animals for adoption are exempt from this restriction.
+- (1) Owners/guardians keepers are responsible for preventing their pets' nuisance behavior such as barking, howling, digging in other public or private property and other activities outlined in previous sections. - (2) Citations can be issued within a one-year period for multiple complaints from one or more household in close proximity to the animal's location.

+G.F.
+Sale of animals on public property.

+- (1) It is unlawful for any person to display, sell, offer for sale, deliver, barter, auction, give away or transfer, upon any street, sidewalk, parking lot or other public place in the city of Stamford, dogs, cats, rabbits, fowl or their offspring. - (2) Animal welfare groups that display such animals for adoption are exempt from this restriction.

-Sec.
-111-12 - Breeding of dogs.
+SECTION-Sec.
+111-12 - Breeding of dogs, cats, rabbits and other domesticated animals.